 Door-to-balloon time is the amount of time lapsed from when a patient enters the hospital's doors to the re-establishment of blood flow to the heart using primary coronary intervention.
 The American Heart Association's recommended door-to-balloon time is 90 minutes or less.
 For patients experiencing a life-threatening type of heart attack called an ST-segment elevation myocardial infarction (STEMI), those precious minutes could literally mean the difference between life and death.

-- Equipped with flat-plane, high-resolution digital imaging systems.
+- Flat-plane, high-resolution digital imaging systems

-- Interventional cardiologists experienced at performing radial artery angioplasty.
+- Interventional cardiologists experienced at performing radial artery angioplasty